Dr Javier Argomaniz

 Reviewer for: International Security, the Journal of Terrorism and Political Violence, Cambridge Review of International Affairs, European Security, Global Constitutionalism, Perspectives on European Politics and Society, Political Studies, Journal of Common Market Studies, Journal of Conflict Resolution, and others .

-Monograph reviewer for: Routledge (Law) , Manchester University Press (Politics) and Ashgate Publishing (Politics and International Relations)
+Monograph reviewer for: Routledge (Law) , Manchester University Press (Politics), Ashgate Publishing (Politics and International Relations) and Sage (Research Methods)

 - EDEN - Europol Data Protection Experts Network